 1: Target Your Posts Based on Geography

-Targeting your social media posts to reach only the people in your restaurant’s area, also known as geo-targeting, is an easy and effective means of improving your social media presence.
+Targeting your restaurant social media posts to reach only the people in your area, also known as geo-targeting, is an easy and effective means of improving your social media presence.
 Facebook, Twitter, and other social media platforms give you the leverage to limit your audience by country, state or even city.
 Each social media platform has its own nuances when it comes to geo-targeting.
 Facebook allows you the ability to geo-target paid ads and posts as well as unpaid status updates.
-With Twitter’s “promoted tweet” feature you can target extremely specific locations with only caveat being you must pay to promote and target your tweets.
+With Twitter’s “promoted tweet” feature you can target extremely specific locations with the only caveat being you must pay to promote and target your tweets.
 Instagram’s targeting can be done using location-specific hashtags, e.g. #downtownboston, #abq, #hellskitchennyc.
 Research to see which hashtags are trending in your area.

 When it comes to geo-targeting, testing different audiences is a great way to hone in on your optimal crowd.
 We recommend starting with unpaid posts on Facebook and Instagram, as the risk you face is very low.
 Once you have found your optimal geo-targeted audiences, you can use paid campaigns to really drive your sales.